REGISTRATION FOR THE 2022 INVITE IS FULL

 Bus Drop Off and Pick Up

-- Individual skate and classic awards for the top five boys and girls (medals)
+- Individual 5K skate and classic awards for the top three boys and girls

-- Overall boys and girls team winners with combined points from relay and individual races (team plaque).
+- Overall boys and girls team winners with combined points from relay and individual races (team award)

-Each team needs to donate an assistant coach or experienced parent to help run the sprint, classic and skate individual races.
+Each team needs to donate an assistant coach or experienced parent to help run the sprint, classic, and skate individual races.
 Duties will include skier lineup, starters, course control, timing helpers, and stadium set up.
-Please have this individual report to Bob O’Hara at the stadium at 7:30 a.m.
+Please have this individual report to Doug Boonstra at the stadium at 7:30am.

 - Course Marshals – to direct skiers